 The Evaluation of Blogs: From Text to Audio-Video

 From 1997, blogging develop into passion and spread rapidly among Internet literates.
-A blog or weblog is a Web page, which updated frequently with the old entries in reverse historical order, generally including links with the commentary (Bunjan & Suppasetseree, S. 2018).
+A blog or weblog is a Web page, which updated frequently with the old entries in reverse historical order, generally including links with the commentary (Bunjan & Suppasetseree, 2018).
 The phrase originated from the “Web log,” and was endorsed further through www.blogger.com as a blog.
 Blog could also be utilized as a verb, means to add or manage content to a blog.
 Blogs add to Web content through filtering and linking developing content within a structured way.
 All blogs as well as their interconnections are called blogosphere.

 Vlogging: Key Technological Challenges